eshaiju/eshaiju.github.io/source/_posts/2017-05-06-a-graphql-server-implementation-ruby-on-rails.markdown

   query Types::QueryType
 end
 {%endcodeblock%}
-This schema is ready to serve GraphQL queries!. play around this query in graphiql.
+This schema is ready to serve GraphQL queries!. play around this query in GraphiQL.

 <br/><br/>Here’s an example of a GraphQL query that a client can use to ask a server about the title  of post #1:
 {%codeblock%}